wesnoth/wesnoth/src/wesnoth_lua_config.md

         $ cd ~/wesnoth
         $ git add .
-        $ git commit -m 'Upgrade to Lua 5.3.3'
+        $ git commit -m 'Upgrade to Lua 5.3.4'

 ## 6) Apply official patches

 Often there will be patches available against the Lua release.
 Generally, these can be applied using `patch`, but obtaining clean patch files takes some looking.
-Hand-appling the patches may be easier.
+Hand-applying the patches may be easier.
 The patches can be [viewed online](http://www.lua.org/bugs.html).

 __Apply each patch as a separate commit.__